By April Morris, LCSW, Therapist

-Whether it's cancer, a heart condition, or another chronic or catastrophic illness, a new medical diagnosis is a stressful and sometimes traumatic event.
-If you're like most people, you start by imagining the worst-case scenario and focusing on the limitations and changes the condition will bring to your life.
+Whether it's cancer, a heart condition, or another chronic or catastrophic illness, a bad medical diagnosis is a stressful and sometimes traumatic event.
+If you're like most people who receive devastating health news, you start by imagining the worst-case scenario and focusing on the limitations and changes the condition will bring to your life.

 Your medical providers can help you deal with the physical components of the diagnosis, but they aren't always equipped to walk you through the emotions that come with it.
 My history working in an oncology unit has equipped me to work with clients who are trying to move forward with their new medical diagnosis.
 Here are some tips I give my clients.